 "8808 Ave Dermentum, Onsectetur Adipiscing, Tortor Sagittis, CA 880986."

-This is not a real address: it is merely a placeholder in the Sopify template until the actual address is entered.
+This is not a real address: it is merely a placeholder in the Shopify template until the actual address is entered.

 On the other hand, according to Los Angeles County real estate records and the U.S. Postal Service, its claimed address of 3960 Glendale Ave. in Los Angeles is not a real address either.
 So don't plan on tea and cookies in the near future.

-We suspect that the site was created solely because third-party hosting sites like Amazon strongly encourage hosted sellers to have an English-language website to increase the perceived legitimacy of the seller.
-Forious does not, however, seem to be taking it seriously.
+We suspect, however, that the site was created solely because third-party hosting sites like Amazon strongly encourage hosted sellers to have an English-language website to increase the perceived legitimacy of the seller.
+Forius does not, however, seem to be taking it seriously.

-The sight is not entirely useless, however.
-It shows images of all of the faucets and accessories sold under the Forious brand, and what appear to be MSRP or list prices.
+The site is not entirely useless, however.
+It shows images of all of the faucets and accessories sold under the Forius brand, and what appear to be MSRP or list prices.

 The list prices do not seem to have a reliable relationship to selling prices, however.
-One Forious "5 pieces bathroom hardware set, 24 inch" was listed on the site for $0.00.
-We did not find any retail site selling at that price.
+One Forius "5 pieces bathroom hardware set, 24 inch" was listed on the site for $0.00.
+We did not find any retail site willing to sell at that price.

 Pseudo-Exclusive Models